bluegroundltd/ios_sourcery_demo/README.md

 # ios_sourcery_demo
-Demo app that showcases how use use Sourcery in Blueground
+Demo app that showcases how we use Sourcery in Blueground